ctrl defines the rules.

 Define success criteria.
 Loop until verified.
 Transform imperative tasks into verifiable goals with acceptance criteria at each step.
 Convert vague asks into outcomes that can be tested and proven.

-Two tiers. run-with-secrets.sh injects credentials into a child process only — they exist
+Three tiers.
+Config lives in shell, run-with-secrets.sh injects credentials into a child

 | File | In Shell? | Agent-Visible? | Contains |